pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

-# Creating an Application Accelerator Git repository in Tanzu Application Platform GUI
+# Create an Application Accelerator Git repository in Tanzu Application Platform GUI

 This topic describes how to enable and use Git repository creation in the Application Accelerator plug-in.